mailru/FileAPI/README.md

 <a name="options.headers"></a>
 ### headers`:Object`
-Additional request headers, HTML5 only.
+Additional request headers, `HTML5 or Flash` only.

 ```js
 var xhr = FileAPI.upload({